smscully/Management-Governance/Tagging Scripts/README.md

 # Tagging Scripts

+## Tagging Overview

 Tags are unique key-value pairs that can be assigned to AWS resources.
 Each resource can have a maximum of 50 user-defined tags.
 AWS best practices encourage employing tags to categorize resources based on department, environment, application, and other metadata.
 This, in turn, helps organizations  monitor and control resource state, usage, cost, and access.

-AWS may additionally assign AWS generated tags, which usually begin with the prefix "aws:".
+AWS may also assign AWS generated tags, which usually begin with the prefix "aws:".
 These AWS generated tags do not count against the 50 user-defined tag maximum, and AWS generated tags cannot be modified.

-Additional details, as well as recommended tagging strategies, can be found in the AWS Tagging Best Practices White Paper (https://docs.aws.amazon.com/whitepapers/latest/tagging-best-practices/tagging-best-practices.html).
+The AWS Tagging Best Practices White Paper provides additional details regard the business justifications for resource tagging, as well as recommended tagging strategies.[^1]

 ## Use Cases